 This is an actual college-level course.
-ROC Fire Fighting is a dual enrollment class in conjunction with Bakersfield College.
-In addition to receiving the above KHSD credit, students receive 3 college units in FIRE B1 Fire Protection Organization first semester and 3 additional units in EMTC B51 Emergency Medical Responder second semester.
+CTEC Fire Technology is a dual enrollment class in conjunction with Bakersfield College.
+In addition to receiving the above KHSD credit, students may earn 3 college units in FIRE B1 Fire Technology first semester and 3 additional units in EMTC B51 Emergency Medical Responder second semester.

-This is a career awareness class which instructs students on the basics necessary for entry-level employment.
+This is a career awareness class that instructs students on the basics necessary for entry-level employment.
 Successful Firefighting students often pursue careers in the following: